bakkot/z3-js-bindings/README.md

 # Z3 TypeScript Bindings

-This is a WIP project to provide TypeScript bindings for the [Z3 theorem prover](https://github.com/Z3Prover/z3), following the design of the Python bindings.
+This is a project to provide TypeScript bindings for the [Z3 theorem prover](https://github.com/Z3Prover/z3).

 Right now Z3 is compiled to wasm, which works in browsers as well as node, but it should be fairly straightforward to replace it with a native Node-API package for use in node (with better performance than wasm).

+There are two parts to the effort:
+1. exposing a low-level wrapper around the raw API (but not so low-level that you need to do your own `malloc`s)
+1. exposing a high-level wrapper around that, like the Python bindings.

+The first part is complete, and is the focus of the remainder of this readme.
+The second part is in progress under [`fancy-wrapper`](./fancy-wrapper).

 ## Building